 The student will complete the assigned reading from the Bible and course textbooks and will view the videos for each module.
-Optional video lectures are also available in the Additional Materials folder.
-(Learning Outcomes 1–4)
+(CLO's: 1–4)

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 3 other classmates’ threads.
 Each reply must be at least 150 words.
 The student must support assertions with references from the specified course textbook.
-See "Course Policies" for the formatting expectations for assignments in this course.
-(Learning Outcomes 1–4)
+(CLOs: 1–4)

 Old Testament Bible Study Assignment

-The student will complete a Bible study assignment where he or she will demonstrate correct use of the hermeneutical method in order to properly study and understand a passage from the Old Testament.
+The student will complete a Bible study assignment where they will demonstrate correct use of the hermeneutical method in order to properly study and understand a passage from the Old Testament.
 The student will seek to discover what can be learned from the selected passage when he or she is studying using the technique of observation, interpretation, correlation, and application.
 Additionally, the student will connect the Bible passage to the redemptive narrative of Scripture.
 Rather than using the typical research paper format, this Bible study assignment will be completed by using a template that addresses each component of the hermeneutical method.
-(Learning Outcomes: 3 & 4)
+(CLOs: 3 & 4)